 JM: Yes, but I don’t know what chicken years are.

 Back in the real world, it’s already been another good November for May.
 His first score against Australia last weekend – all bristle, bustle, and belligerence – means he’s now scored ten tries for England, nine of them at Twickenham and eight of them in the autumn – ‘I’ve no idea why that is; to be honest, I didn’t even know that’.
-Plus he’s just married Sophie, the girl he first met in primary school – ‘we met up again at college and she said she didn’t remember me; I think she was playing hard to get’ – and finally swapped George Ford’s sofa for the aforementioned house in Market Harborough.
+Plus he’s just married Sophie, the girl he first met in primary school – ‘we met up again at college and she said she didn’t remember me; I think she was playing hard to get’ – and finally swapped George Ford’s sofa for a home of his own in genteel Market Harborough.

-He plays the drums, he hates litter-louts, heights, flying and social media and says the silliest thing he ever bought was a pet lizard – ‘it was good for thirty seconds but then I got bored.
+What else can I tell you?
+He plays the drums, he hates litter-louts, heights, flying and social media and says the silliest thing he ever bought was a pet lizard; ‘it was good for thirty seconds but then I got bored.
 I had to feed it crickets plus it tried to bite my hand off.’
 And he’s also written an England team song, although apparently this is a secret, not that Jonny’s very good at keeping secrets.
 Exhibit ‘D’ …

 GS: I’m told it’s an ‘a capella’ number.
 Is that right?

 JM: (mysteriously) That’d be sensitive information on the England team so I can’t disclose that.

 GS: So you can’t even confirm the song’s existence?